nazime1/Principles-of-Software/docs/equality.md

 ## Overloading vs. Overriding

-Method **Overloading** is when <span style="color:blue;">two or more methods in the same class have the same name but different parameters</span>.
+Method **Overloading** is when <span style="color:#0091ff;">two or more methods in the same class have the same name but different parameters</span>.
 Overloading happens at compile time, meaning all objects will be seen as the Object type until the overload.

-Method **Overriding** is when <span style="color:blue;">a derived class requires a different definition for an inherited method</span>.
+Method **Overriding** is when <span style="color:#0091ff;">a derived class requires a different definition for an inherited method</span>.
 Arguments stay the same in a method override.
 Overriding happens at runtime.
 When altering object equality, `.equals()` and `.hashCode()` need to be overridden.

 An exciting thing about method overriding is that Java supports covariant return types for overridden methods.
 This means an overridden method may have a *more* specific return type than its original form.
 As long as the new return type is assignable to the overridden method's return type, covariance is allowed.